 One of the primary goals of studying models of learning is to figure out what is learnable and what is not learnable in the various models.
 So as a technical aside in our study of learning theory, this post presents the standard example of a problem that isn’t learnable in the PAC model we presented last time.
 Afterward we’ll see that allowing the learner to be more expressive can be helpful, and by doing so we can make this unlearnable problem learnable.

-Addendum: My advisor pointed out that this post is dishonest in the following sense.
+Addendum: This post is dishonest in the following sense.
 The original definition I presented of PAC-learning is not considered the “standard” version, precisely because it forces the learning algorithm to produce hypotheses from the concept class it’s trying to learn.
 As this post shows, that prohibits us from learning concept classes that should be easy to learn.
 So to quell any misconceptions, we’re not saying that 3-term DNF formulas (defined below) are not PAC-learnable, just that they’re not PAC-learnable under the definition we gave in the previous post.
 In other words, we’ve set up a straw man (or, done some good mathematics) in order to illustrate why we need to add the extra bit about hypothesis classes to the definition at the end of this post.

 3-Term DNF Formulas